Teletherapy for Saint Paul Park, MN

 1 Endorsed

-Hey there!
-I'm an anxiety specialist (panic, OCD, GAD, phobias, social and more).
+Life long worrier?
+Start here!
+I'm an anxiety specialist (worry, panic, OCD, phobias, social, health) and I'd love to help you.
 Are you feeling exhausted by your looping anxiety?
-Always tense, crabby and rigid - maybe even weepy?
-Avoiding the people in your life or resisting a change?
-Perhaps you're worried about how much you're worrying or endlessly focused on your health.
+Always tense, crabby or weepy?
+Avoiding people or resisting a change?
+Perhaps you're worried about how much you're worrying, feeling uncomfortably inflexible or intensely worried about your health.
 You're feeling burnt out, overwhelmed, emotionally fried.
-Anxiety has obscured even the best moments of your life and you're over the limitless demands that your anxiety makes of you.
+You're here because anxiety has been a bully and it's time to push back.
 You're ready to connect to the joy and meaning in your life, instead of working so hard to escape the stress and anxiety.

 Jill M. Ellingson